Law of war: Lawful conduct of belligerent actors

-Impersonating enemy combatants by wearing the enemy's uniform is allowed, though fighting in that uniform is unlawful perfidy, as is the taking of hostages.
+Impersonating enemy combatants by wearing the enemy's uniform is possibly allowed, however the issue is unsettled.
+Fighting in that uniform is unlawful perfidy, as is the taking of hostages.

 Combatants also must be commanded by a responsible officer.
 That is, a commander can be held liable in a court of law for the improper actions of their subordinates.
 There is an exception to this if the war came on so suddenly that there was no time to organize a resistance, e.g. as a result of a foreign occupation.

 People parachuting from an aircraft in distress

 Modern laws of war, specifically within Protocol I additional to the 1949 Geneva Conventions, prohibits attacking people parachuting from an aircraft in distress regardless of what territory they are over.
 Once they land in territory controlled by the enemy, they must be given an opportunity to surrender before being attacked unless it is apparent that they are engaging in a hostile act or attempting to escape.
 This prohibition does not apply to the dropping of airborne troops, special forces, commandos, spies, saboteurs, liaison officers, and intelligence agents.
 Thus, such personnel descending by parachutes are legitimate targets and, therefore, may be attacked, even if their aircraft is in distress.